adowlin/project-2-staycations/README.md

 ## User Experience (UX)

 With international travel restrictions throughout the COVID-19 pandemic, "staycations" - holidays within Ireland - have grown in popularity.
-This website will allow users to search for holiday destinations within Ireland, providing information about accommodation, restaurants, and attractions in that they search for.
+This website will allow users to search for holiday destinations within Ireland.
+It will provide information about accommodation, restaurants, and attractions near the locations that users will search for.
 The website will advance the user's goals of finding holiday destinations in Ireland by providing this search feature.
 It will also advance the site owner's goals of promoting Irish businesses, and finding holiday destinations being a user of the site themselves.

 ### User Stories